JaydenB/CCC/README.md

 #### v0.1.1
 -----------
-- Updated 'Doof' Card Description and stats to make more sense for a public release.
+- Updated "Doof" Card Description and stats to make more sense for a public release.

 #### v0.1.0
 -----------